onagano-rh/jdg-query-test/README.md

 # Environment

 This is supposed to be deployed on EAP 6 or 7.
-JDG libaries will be included in WEB-INF/lib instead of using JBoss Modules.
+JDG libraries will be included in WEB-INF/lib instead of using JBoss Modules.

 # How to build